-Introduction to how the human body is constructed and how it operates.
-Areas of study include human organization, support and movement, integration and coordination, maintenance of the body, body defenses, reproduction, and development.
+Introductory survey of how the human body is constructed and how it operates.
+Areas of study include: human organization, support and movement, integration and coordination, maintenance of the body, body defenses, reproduction and development.
+Includes a human anatomy and physiology based lab-like experience.
+"This course is offered through ARCC's Concurrent Enrollment Program